Peter J. Carroll: Holy Guardian Angel

 Carroll split the concept of the Holy Guardian Angel in two and speaks of two Holy Guardian Angels.
-According to his work Liber Null and Psychonaut, one is the Augoeides, a projected image of whatever the magician strives for; and the other is quantum uncertainty, which ultimately determines the acts of the magician and is a spark of the only true creative force, the chaos of chaos magic.
+According to his work Liber Null and Psychonaut, one is the Augoeides, a projected image of whatever the magician strives for; the other is quantum uncertainty, which ultimately determines the acts of the magician and is a spark of the only true creative force, the chaos of chaos magic.